ChASE-library/ChASE/docs/quick-start.rst

 Quick Installation and Execution
 =================================

-Installing the ChASE library on Linux or Mac OS requires cloning the source files from a public github repository and compile them in few steps.
+Installing the ChASE library on Linux or macOS requires cloning the source files from a public github repository and compile them in few steps.
 An example, provided with the source files, can be used to run ChASE on a single computing node for the solution of an isolated